pollen-robotics/reachy2-docs/content/docs/getting-started/network.md

 Use an **ethernet cable** to connect your robot to the network.

-The ethernet plug is available at position (b) on [Reachy’s hardware interface]({{< ref "reachy2" >}}).
+Ethernet plugs are available at position (c) of the robot's computer interface.
-The computer inside Reachy is configured to use DHCP.
+Reachy 2's computer is configured to use DHCP.
 It should thus be directly accessible on your network.

+{{< img-center "images/docs/network/hardware-interface.png" 400x "hardware-interface" >}}

 To easily find the IP address of the robot, read the little LCD screen plugged in the back of the robot.
 Wait for the IP address to appear, it may take a few minutes.

+{{< img-center "images/vr/getting-started/lcd-display.png" 200x "lcd-display" >}}

 > Every 10 seconds, the screen switches between WiFi and Ethernet information.